Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Measure: A record will be kept of the topics covered during teaching conferences and the resident will report quarterly on the number of patients precepted with the externs.

-The resident will also gain experience in managing patients with complex ocular disease.
-Established patients requiring ongoing care for chronic and/or acute ocular diseases are scheduled in the resident designated clinic, thus ensuring that the resident can establish ongoing follow care for his/her own patients.
+The resident will gain experience in managing patients with complex ocular disease at both the main hospital in Hampton and at the community based outpatient clinic (CBOC) in Virginia Beach.
+Established and new patients requiring ongoing care for chronic and/or acute ocular diseases are scheduled in the resident designated clinic, thus ensuring that the resident can establish ongoing follow care for his/her own patients.
 Ocular disorders managed by the resident include but are not limited to diabetic retinopathy, glaucoma, macular degeneration, uveitis, anterior segment disease, peripheral retinal disease, and neurologic disorders.
 The resident is also given priority for evaluating patients with acute or emergent eye conditions.

-When clinically indicated, the resident orders diagnostic tests from the laboratory (serology, blood chemistry, etc.), imaging (X-rays, computed tomography, MRI, etc), nurse injection clinic (ppd and anergy panel), peripheral vascular lab (carotid doppler studies), and cardiology (echocardiograms).
-Within the Eye Clinic, advanced diagnostic procedures such as fluorescein angiography or ultrasound scanning are performed independently by the resident after a period of supervised training by the Program Coordinator.
-When necessary, consultative services outside the Eye Clinic can be obtained through Neurology, Otolaryngology, Vascular Surgery, Infectious Diseases, and other specialties and subspecialties.
+When clinically indicated, the resident will be able to and become proficient in ordering diagnostic tests from the laboratory (serology, blood chemistry, etc.), imaging (X-rays, computed tomography, MRI, etc), nurse injection clinic (ppd and anergy panel), peripheral vascular lab (carotid doppler studies), and cardiology (echocardiograms).
+Within the Eye Clinic, advanced diagnostic procedures, such as ultrasound scanning, are performed independently by the resident after a period of supervised training by the Program Coordinator.
+When necessary, consultative services outside the Eye Clinic can be obtained through other specialties and subspecialties within and outside the Hampton VAMC and its clinics.

 Academic and didactic activities include the following:

-Throughout the year, the resident is assigned journal articles to read which are reviewed and discussed with the Program Coordinator and Optometry staff.
+Throughout the year, the resident is assigned journal articles to read which are reviewed and discussed with the Program Director, optometry staff, and optometry externs.

 Each Friday afternoon an academic conference is held in which case presentations and lecture topics are presented.
-The presentations are given by the optometry student, resident or staff.
+The presentations are given by the optometry student, resident, and/or staff.

-The resident is scheduled to rotate through other clinics in the hospital, primarily Primary Care, Urgent Care, and Diabetes Instruction clinic.
-These rotations are scheduled in the second or third quarter of the year and are designed to give the resident experience with and exposure to Primary Care and other supportive disciplines
+The resident is scheduled to rotate through other clinics in and outside the hospital, such as, but not limited to: endocrinology, neurology, primary care, infectious disease, ophthalmology, etc. These rotations designed to give the resident experience with and exposure to Primary Care and other supportive disciplines.

 A. All applicants must complete the SCO application and return by January 30.
 Supporting documents should be submitted to the Director of Residency Programs of Southern College of Optometry no later than January 30.
 This program uses Optometry Residency Match (ORMatch).
 Applicants must complete the ORMatch application by the SCO deadline of January 30, to be considered.
 Applicants are responsible for ensuring that all supporting documentation is submitted to each entity involved, e.g., the College, ORMatch, and the residency site supervisor.